Bad Boys (Inner Circle song)

-"Bad Boys" is a 1987 song by the Jamaican reggae band Inner Circle, which gained high popularity in the United States after its re-release in 1993, peaking at number eight on the Billboard Hot 100 and number seven on the Top 40 Mainstream chart.
-It is the opening theme to the American documentary TV show Cops and the theme song of the 1995 American action comedy film Bad Boys.
+"Bad Boys" is a 1987 song by the Jamaican reggae band Inner Circle, which gained high popularity in the United States after its re-release in 1993, peaking at number eight on the Billboard Hot 100 and number seven on the Billboard Top 40/Mainstream chart.
+It is the opening theme to the American documentary TV show Cops and the theme song of the 1995 American action comedy film Bad Boys, and is also featured in the film's sequels.

 History

-The song was originally released on the week of 18–24 October 1987 on the album One Way.
+The song was originally included on the album One Way, released in October 1987.
 It was released as a single in mid-1991 in Norway and Finland, where it peaked at number one.
 In 1992, it was included on the Bad to the Bone album, and the song was released again as a single in 1993, after the unexpected success of their previous international hit single "Sweat (A La La La La Long)".
 "Bad Boys" reached number 52 in the United Kingdom and number eight in the United States.
 In the latter territory, it was certified gold and sold 600,000 copies.
 The song was also released as the B-side on the band's 1992 single, "Sweat (A La La La La Long)".